Topics

 Closures and the Environment Model

-We introduce closures as a way to correctly implement lexical scoping in functional programming languages.
+We further discuss closures as a way to better implement lexical scoping in functional programming languages.
 We introduce the environment model as a more efficient alternative to the substitution model from the previous week.

 Reading: